kuriakinzeng/wk7-qap/README.md

 **********Hint:********** When you get **s** encrypted with both G1 and G2 generators, you don’t know whether or not they have the same discrete logarithm.
 However, it is straightforward to check using another equation.

+The solution can be found under
+`tests/` and
+`contracts/`

 ## Problem 2

 Why does an R1CS require exactly one multiplication per row?

 How does this relate to bilinear pairings?

+The solution can be found in q2.md

 ## Problem 3: QAP by hand